ACM DIS 2026 Workshop

 Submissions should describe the contributor’s perspective, experience, or open questions rather than polished results.
 Selected participants will be invited to give a lightning talk and/or present a poster or demo during the workshop.

-Please submit materials via the workshop website by May 15, 2026 (tentative).
-At least one author of each accepted submission must attend the workshop in person.
+Please submit materials via the workshop website by May 25, 2026 (AOE).
+At least one author of each accepted submission must attend the workshop in person .
 We welcome interdisciplinary and exploratory contributions and encourage submissions from both academic and practitioner communities.

 Important Dates